WabashOS/riscv-isa-sim/pfa_spec.md

   * _Note_: This includes a valid bit which may differ from the Remote PTE valid bit.
 If this is 'invalid', the PFA will fetch the remote page, but then trigger a page-fault anyway.
-* **Page ID:** A unique identifier for this page.
+* **remote ppn:** Page number on remote memory blade for this page
-  * Must match a pageID that was evicted and not-yet-fetched.
+  * Must match the remote ppn of a page that was evicted and not-yet-fetched.
+* **swres:** Reserved for software
+  * This is intended to be used by the OS to make remote pages unique within the system (e.g. by adding a taskID)
+  * This will be passed back to the OS when reporting a new page

+**NOTE:** The combination of swres and remote ppn are referred to as a pageID.

 # MMIO
 | Name       | Value      |